A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Introduction

 U-Net architectures \cite{ronneberger2015u} are commonly employed as the generator in GANs \cite{ronneberger2015u}.
 Their architecture is characterized by a contracting and an expanding block, connected by skip connections and an inner module.
 Skip connections enable the model to detect features at multiple resolutions, capturing both global structural relationships and pixel-wise details.
 This design allows the U-Net to effectively learn the complex mappings between domains, making it an ideal choice for image-to-image translation tasks.

 This study evaluated the merits of implementing a variety of UNet-based generator architectures.
-The following lists the models tested in order of size and complexity: \begin{itemize} \item Two versions of U-Net \cite{ronneberger2015u} \item Recursive Neural Network (RNN) \item Efficient U-Net \cite{tan2019efficientnet} \item Dilated U-Net \cite{wang2020u} \item UVCGan v1 and v2 (Visual Transformer at bottleneck) \cite{torbunov2023uvcgan,torbunov2023rethinking} \item UCTransNet (transformer instead of skip connections) \cite{wang2022uctransnet} \item A novel hybrid (combines UVCGan and UCTransNet) \end{itemize} We observed significant improvements in performance from the first U-Nets test to the larger and more complex models.
+The following lists the models tested in order of size and complexity: \begin{itemize} \item Two versions of U-Net \cite{ronneberger2015u} \item Recursive Neural Network (RNN) \item Efficient U-Net \cite{tan2019efficientnet} \item Dilated U-Net \cite{wang2020u} \item UVCGan v1 and v2 (Visual Transformer at bottleneck) \cite{torbunov2023rethinking, torbunov2023uvcgan} \item UCTransNet (transformer instead of skip connections) \cite{wang2022uctransnet} \item A novel hybrid (combines UVCGan and UCTransNet) \end{itemize} We observed significant improvements in performance from the first U-Nets test to the larger and more complex models.
 However, our evaluations demonstrated that architectural innovations alone were approaching the limits of significant performance gains.
 While initial gains underscore the importance of exploring alternative architectures, the final two models only provided minor performance improvements but with an increase in computational cost.
 Consequently, UVCGANv2 is the default model used in this study.
-The UVCGANv2 architecture, henceforth referred to as "RefractNet", is illustrated in Figure \ref{fig:uvcganv2}.
+The UVCGANv2 architecture, henceforth referred to as "RefractNet", is illustrated in \cite{torbunov2023uvcgan}.
+RefractNet's training hyperparameters are listed in Table \ref{table_HP} for the sake of reproducibility.
+The Bayesian optimization method Optuna was used to tune these parameters.